ZhouyangYe/React-Chatroom/readme.md

 To run the app:

+First of all, clone this repository to your computer or simply download it.
-First of all, NodeJS must be installed.
+NodeJS must be installed.

 Then run `npm install` on the terminal in the root folder to install all the dependencies.